vda-lab/visualisation-tutorial/pages/vega-in-r/changing-data.md

 ```

 We can now make an altair R plot similar to the one at altair Python [https://altair-viz.github.io/gallery/natural_disasters.html](https://altair-viz.github.io/gallery/natural_disasters.html)
 For now, we may filter the data in R and use the subset of the data to make the chart.
-On the data transform section we will see how to do the filtering inside the altair chart specification.
+On the data transform section we will see how to do the filtering inside the chart specification.

 <br/>